cappuchinese/Intro-Java/src/week7_final_assignments/choice1_genbank_reader/Readme.md

 # Final assignment 1: Developing a GenBank reader #

+## Special challenge of this assignment: parsing complex content ##

 ## Assignment details ##
 Given the GenBank sequence format (assume only one DNA sequence resides in a single file – if there are more, ignore these and report this to the user).